acharlieh/splunk_gallery/_entries/winning.md

 ---
 #winning is actually a slogan that wound up on two different Splunk shirts.

-In 2013, those who won Revolution Awards also received a limited run Splunk shirt.
+In 2013, those who won {% include entry.html id="revolution-awards" %} also received a limited run Splunk shirt.

 Unrelated to that shirt, but also around 2013, {% include person.html id="carasso" %} decided to put together a #winning shirt of his own.
 In addition to the slogan, this shirt features the Transaction Engines logo (a name floated around for the company/product prior to the great Splunk rebranding), as well as a bunch of rejected Splunk t-shirt slogans, from around the time that Splunk 5 was released.